HoboVR-Labs/docs.hobovrlabs.org/getting_started.rst

 You can find poser examples for Python and C++ on `our GitHub repository <https://github.com/HoboVR-Labs/hobo_vr/tree/master/bindings>`_.

-But here is a the simplest example for Python:
+But here is a simple example for Python:

 .. code-block:: python